00 / Start Here

 Practice write/read discipline

-Use the action guide to learn what every Terminal write should make rereadable.
+Use the action guide to learn what every bounded write should make rereadable.

 04